Meet the exceptional humans who make Vulcana happen!

 Angie Spencer - Marketing Coordinator

-Joining Vulcana as the former Executive Manager of Corporate Communication and Business Development at MDA, Angie held responsibility for the delivery of signature state events and arts partnerships with Queensland Theatre, BEMAC, Belloo Creative and La Boite Theatre Company.
+Joining Vulcana as the former Executive Manager of Corporate Communication and Business Development at MDA, Angie held responsibility for the delivery of all external relations and communications, as well as signature state events and arts partnerships with Queensland Theatre, BEMAC, Belloo Creative and La Boite Theatre Company.
 With a diverse and successful career in the Government and Not-for-profit sectors, Angie has led strategy and delivery of divergent external relations ranging from corporate communication, organisational marketing, traditional and social media to strategic partnership development and business diversification.

 Having given up on ever mastering the harmonica, Angie is a committed bibliophile who loves the water and great coffee, and spends her spare time as a crazy sideline sports mum of two even crazier kids, and her gorgeous adopted deaf cattle dog, Mally.